 Since joining the Tactical Defense Systems Group, Ms. Basile has used her software engineering skills to contribute to a variety of homeland defense–related projects.
 After the events of September 11, 2001, Ms. Basile helped to develop software for a new network of infrared and radar sensors that was fielded and used to enhance FAA surveillance of domestic air traffic.

 At Boston University, Ms. Basile conducted research in tracking algorithms used for tracking large numbers of bats in infrared videos.
 This research was used by ecologists to obtain more accurate census information on bat colonies in South Central Texas.
 After completing her master’s degree and returning to the Laboratory, Ms. Basile applied her knowledge of tracking methodologies to the problem of tracking aircraft using infrared and radar sensors.
-She is currently conducting research in the area of multisensor tracking.
 Her work is helping the Air Force assess the vulnerability of aircraft to weapons systems and electronic countermeasures.

 BS, Electrical Engineering, New Mexico State University

 MS, PhD, Electrical Engineering, University of Wisconsin, Madison